chafey/dicomrle-rs/README.md

 This library makes minimal use of the standard library.
-Use of the standard library could probably be eliminated which would produce slightly smaller WebAssembly binaries at the expense of some readability.
-This is something that should be revisited - starting with eliminating use of the standard library from the public interface.
+Use of the standard library could probably be eliminated which would produce slightly smaller WebAssembly binaries.
+The public interface does not depend on the standard library so accomplishing this is just a matter of modifying the internal implementation.

 ### Unsafe code